Cheapest car insurance companies in 2021

 Finding the cheapest auto insurance company can be a great way to lower your monthly expenses.
+Bankrate obtained current premium information from Quadrant Information Services and analyzed the data to help you find low-cost auto insurance.
 Auto-Owners and USAA offer the cheapest minimum coverage car insurance on our list, with affordable rates at $382 and $384 per year, respectively.

 - Auto-Owners offers the cheapest average minimum coverage from a major insurer at $382 per year.